Enaium/JimmerBuddy/document/en/guide/what-is-jimmerbuddy.md

 # What is JimmerBuddy?

-JimmerBuddy is a intellij plugin for project jimmer.
-Before, you needed to clean and build the project manually to generate the code.
-Now, you can generate any code when you change the source code.
+JimmerBuddy is an IntelliJ plugin for the Jimmer project.
+Previously, you needed to manually clean and build the project to generate code.
+Now, you can generate code automatically whenever you change the source code.

 ::: tip
 Just want to try it out?
-Skip to the [Quick Start](./quickstart.md)
+Skip to the [Quickstart](./quickstart.md)
 :::

-## First-class Java/Kotlin development
+## First-class Java/Kotlin Development

-- Automatically generate code from your source code. such as `draft`, `fetcher`, `props` etc.
+- Automatically generate code from your source code, such as `draft`, `fetcher`, `props`, etc.
 - List all `Immutables`, `DTOs`, and `ErrorFamilies` in the project.
-- Generate entity from database or ddl file.
+- Generate entities from a database or DDL file.
 - Jimmer project wizard.
-- Inspection for jimmer annotations.
+- Inspections for Jimmer annotations.
-- Navigate to Immutable or Prop.
+- Navigate to `Immutable` or `Prop`.
-- Complation for jimmer annotations.
+- Completion for Jimmer annotations.
-- Genreate all set of Draft.
+- Generate all sets of `Draft`.
-- DTO class member go to DTO file.
+- Navigate from DTO class members to DTO files.
 - Execute SQL to clipboard.
 - DTO type count and navigation.
 - Immutable inheritor count and navigation.

-## First-class DTO development
+## First-class DTO Development

-- Automatically generate `view`, `input`, `specification` etc. class for DTO.
+- Automatically generate `view`, `input`, `specification`, etc. classes for DTOs.
-- Syntax highlight.
+- Syntax highlighting.
-- Syntax check.
+- Syntax checking.
-- Native compiler check.
+- Native compiler checking.
 - Navigation to `type`, `prop`, `import`, `annotation`, etc.
-- Completion `export`, `package`, `import`, `prop`, `macro`, `config` etc.
+- Completion for `export`, `package`, `import`, `prop`, `macro`, `config`, etc.
-- Automatically import for `export`, `implements`, `userProp` etc.
+- Automatic import for `export`, `implements`, `userProp`, etc.
-- Format source.
+- Format source code.
 - Structure view.
-- Visualization to create DTO file.
+- Visualize and create DTO files.

-## Supported annotations
+## Supported Annotations

 `@Entity`, `@OneToOne`, `@OneToMany`, `@ManyToMany`, `@IdView`, `@Formula`